Mary Twala

-Mary Kuksie Twala (14 September 1939 – 4 July 2020) was a South African actress.
+Mary Kuksie Twala OIS (14 September 1939 – 4 July 2020) was a South African actress.
 In 2011, she was nominated for Africa Movie Academy Award for Best Actress in a Supporting Role.

 Career

 Twala featured in several South African local productions.
 She had a guest role in the first season of Generations.
 In 2007, she starred in local drama, Ubizo: The Calling.
 In 2010, she played a supporting role in Hopeville, the film won numerous awards in several festivals and award ceremonies.
 Twala played "Ma Dolly" in the film, which earned her a Best Supporting Actress nomination in the 6th Africa Movie Academy Awards.
 After undergoing a medical procedure that kept her out of filming for months, Twala made a comeback in Vaya in 2015.

 In 2016, she was one of the ensemble cast in Comatose, a film that featured top acts across Africa including Bimbo Akintola and Hakeem Kae-Kazim.
 In 2017, she played a supporting role in the sport film, Beyond the River.
-By October 2017, it was announced that Twala would feature in a new television drama series on Mzanzi Magic, The Imposter.
+By October 2017, it was announced that Twala would feature in a new television drama series on Mzansi Magic, The Imposter.